agence-adeliom/adeliom-webcomponents/docs/pages/resources/contributing.md

 ---
 meta:
   title: Contributing
-  description: Shoelace is an open source project, meaning everyone can use it and contribute to its development.
+  description: Adeliom WebComponents is an open source project, meaning everyone can use it and contribute to its development.
 ---

 # Contributing

-Shoelace is an open source project, meaning everyone can use it and contribute to its development.
-When you join our community, you'll find a friendly group of enthusiasts at all experience levels who are willing to chat about anything and everything related to Shoelace.
+Adeliom WebComponents is an open source project, meaning everyone can use it and contribute to its development.
+When you join our community, you'll find a friendly group of enthusiasts at all experience levels who are willing to chat about anything and everything related to Adeliom WebComponents.

 The easiest way to get started contributing is to join the [community chat](https://discord.gg/mg8f26C).
 This is where we hang out, discuss new ideas, ask for feedback, and more!